Heaust-ops/babylon-deferred-lights/README.md

 You can decide the max cap for lights in normal and performance mode _(don't go too high on performance mode)_

 The cap is evaluated after frustum culling, so it's the maximum cap of simultaneous lights on screen.

+You must do this before you enable the lighting system.

 ```javascript
 DeferredPointLight.disable();